vicky4sure/LITA_project/README.md

 Exploratory data analysis

 ### Project overview
-This data analysis project aims to generate insight
+This data analysis project aims to generate insight into sales by analysing performance of teh Ecommerce project over the past year.By